Tell All Your Friends: Initial promotion, and Nolan and Cooper's departures

 Lazzara was suffering from a drinking problem around this time and cheated on Michelle Nolan, who he had been dating for a while.
 The rest of the band members had quit drinking by the end of 2002; Lazzara resented this.
 He was constantly in a bad mood and declined any help with his drinking.
 Cooper felt this drove a wedge between them.
 Lazzara kept regular contact with Michelle and told her he was going to change his ways.
 After playing Skate & Surf Festival in late April 2003, Lazzara apologized to Nolan later that evening.
 However, when Lazzara was unaware Nolan was on the tour bus, he claimed he had joked about the whole thing and did not take it seriously.
 The following day, Nolan told Cooper that he was leaving the band; Cooper had been mulling over the decision too, and decided he did not want to be in the band without Nolan.
-A day later, the pair told the rest of the band; Lazzara felt terrible about the situation, and O'Connell was in denial about it.
+A day later, the pair told the rest of the band.

 According to Lazzara, Nolan and Cooper were "having trouble because everything was happening so fast.
 Going from being home [...] to being gone all the time and having your whole life consumed and almost defined by the band that you’re in is a lot to handle".
 Though he initially cited exhaustion from touring, Nolan later revealed there was constant fighting within the group, with each member feeling they were not receiving enough credit for the group's success.
 In addition, he felt he and Lazzara had grown apart as friends.
-The band's scheduled appearance on Jimmy Kimmel Live! and a stint on Warped Tour were cancelled.
+The band's scheduled appearance on Jimmy Kimmel Live! and a stint on Warped Tour were canceled.
 A week after the departures, a meeting was held while Nolan was moving from the place he shared with Lazzara.
 The band attempted to talk out their problems, but the meeting resulted in Nolan storming out.
 Nolan and Cooper formed Straylight Run with Michelle and Breaking Pangaea drummer Will Noon and subsequently ceased contact with all the members of Taking Back Sunday except O'Connell.